jennyballif/jennyballif.github.io/_posts/2017-09-26-science-mom-s-guide-to-water-part-6.md

 When you make your halocline, be sure that the top layer of water doesn't splash into the salt water too much.
 If you create currents or stick a spoon into the jar and mix it, then of course the salt and fresh water will mix and the halocline will disappear.
 But if you pour the fresh water in slowly and let the stream of water land on a spoon before it touches the salt water, then it should work.
 After several hours, the salt water loses it's cloudy appearance and it almost looks like a magic trick to see this egg hovering in the middle of the jar.

+{% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/SMG6/halocline.jpeg" description="Eggs in freshwater (left), resting on a halocline (middle), and salt water (right)." maxwidth="600px" %}

 ## EGGSHELL GEODES

+{% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/SMG6/largealum.jpeg" description="An eggshell with an unusual growth of alum crystals." maxwidth="600px" %}

-With the eggshells in the above picture, it looked like seeding did help to promote more uniform crystal growth.
-But in subsequent batches, I didn't get very consistent results and I concluded that the texture of the eggshells plays just as large a roll--if not a bigger one--than seeding.
-I think scratching the inside of the shell lightly would probably do just as much to promote crystal formation inside the egg as seeding it with dry alum.
+With the eggshells in the picture under tip 1, it looked like seeding did help to promote more uniform crystal growth.
+But in subsequent batches, I didn't get very consistent results.
+Take the crystal above, for example, which had been seeded with alum and then placed in very hot water and grew crystals on only a few locations.
+With hot water especially (which perhaps melts off the glue anyway?)
+I concluded that the texture of the eggshells plays an even bigger role than seeding.
+I think scratching the inside of the shell lightly would probably do just as much to promote crystal formation inside the shell as seeding it with dry alum.

 Ratio: 1 part alum to 2 parts water